Trinacria: secrets behind the Timeless Symbol of Sicily

 Sicily, on the other hand, has not disappeared.
 Just as Sicilian culture has not disappeared.
 The most tangible symbol of this culture is Trinacria.

-It also serves as a symbol of national identity, both in the past and today.
+Most of all, Trinacria symbolizes Sicilians' perseverance and national identity, both in the past and today.

 Trinacria by Giorgio Sommer